 SET YOUR TWITTER MARKETING GOALS IN ADVANCE

-Before you even start planning your strategy for Twitter, you need to clearly establish what you want to achieve.
+Before you even start planning your content strategy for Twitter, you need to clearly establish what you want to achieve.
 Here are some possibilities of what those goals could be:

 - Build awareness of your brand, product or service among a relevant audience.